-Mixpanel enables you to export your Mixpanel data to three popular data warehouse solutions:
+Mixpanel enables you to export your Mixpanel data to four data warehouse solutions:

-This documentation targets users with intermediate or advanced knowledge of databases; and specific knowledge of Redshift Spectrum, BigQuery, or Snowflake technology.
+This documentation targets users with intermediate or advanced knowledge of databases and specific knowledge of Amazon Web Services, Google Cloud Platform, or Snowflake technology.

 Data Warehouse Export is currently available as a 30 day trial.
 You can create one data pipe during this period.
 Data pipelines will close when the trial period ends.